kevin-james-sp/identitynow-node-sdk/node/identitynow-client/Readme.md

         { <schema data> },
         { <schema data> }
     ]
+    ...
+    connectorFiles: {
+        <filename>:
     }
+}
 ```

+Options:
+- clean: remove IDs from export
+- export: Collect sub-objects (such as Schemas) and bundle them in the response.
+- zip: return the source and related objects as a JSZip object

 ### Get by Name ###

 Get a specific source by ID.
+`client.Sources.getByName( name [, options] )`
 ```
     client.Sources.getByName( 'Active Direectory' ).then( function ( source) {
         ....
     });
 ```
+The same options as `get( id )` are available

 ### Get Zip file ###
-Get a zip of a specific source with its associated objects
+Alternative call to get a zip of a specific source with its associated objects
 ```
     client.Sources.getZip( 'abcdef1234' ).then( function ( zip ) {
         ....